NHSDigital/communications-manager-api/tests/docs/partials/validation/test_invalid_contact_details_sms.rst

     * - Value
       - Description
-    * - 077009000021
+    * - []
-      - Used to ensure invalid phone number is not accepted
+      - Used to ensure only a string phone number is accepted